maneeshs/hybrid/reports.md

 <ul>
 <li>UAADB: vcap, root, backup_user.
 <li>CCDB: vcap, ccadmin, backup_user.
-<li>Usage outside of the above will need investigation into who did the operation.
+<li>Usage outside of the previous will need investigation into who did the operation.
 This can be done using the Operating System Administration Security Report and the Operating System Login Security Report.
 </ul>
 </dd>
 <dt>Source</dt>